Switchers For Specific Patterns On Specific Objects In 3dsmax

 Created On: Jan 7th 2014

-In this lesson, Switchers For randomzing Patterns, I discussed using switchers to add random variety to your scene.
+In this lesson, Switchers For Randomzing Patterns, I discussed using switchers to add random variety to your scene.
 But there's another equally important use for switchers, which is to assign specific patterns to specific objects, while keeping all of the other material parameters the same.

 An example of this is in my Texture Baking tutorial Texture Baking: Baking Patterns To Use In An Incompatible Render, where I use a switcher to assign specific baked maps to specific objects.